revbayes/revbayes.github.io/tutorials/concatenation/index.md

 branches of the species tree.
 This is useful to model differences in rates of duplication, loss or transfer among species, or to model different effective population sizes in a species tree.
-In `RevBayes` so far only models of incomplete lineage sorting have been implemented (models of duplication and loss and transfer will soon be added).
-Thanks to `RevBayes` modular design, there is quite a lot of flexibility in specifying the model, for instance by associating different parameters to different branches of the species tree, or by combining the gene tree-species tree model to other types of
+In RevBayes so far only models of incomplete lineage sorting have been implemented (models of duplication and loss and transfer will soon be added).
+Thanks to RevBayes' modular design, there is quite a lot of flexibility in specifying the model, for instance by associating different parameters to different branches of the species tree, or by combining the gene tree-species tree model to other types of